rohitBDeshmukh21/AWS-CI-CD/README.md

-# React AWS CodePipeline Setup
+# React-App AWS CodePipeline Setup

 This repository contains a guide and configuration files to set up a continuous deployment pipeline for a React application using AWS CodePipeline.